Directed Studies Research Internship

-Students will participate in a research environment with a professor of their choice who accept(s) them into an internship.
-Details of each Research Internship will be unique, and will be listed on the student’s transcript according to the name given to the internship (E.g. ‘Physical activity and diabetes prevention’).
+The Directed Studies Research Internship is an opportunity to enhance your education, professional growth, and to allow further insight into what conducting research is all about.
+You'll participate in a research environment with a professor of your choice.
+Details of each research internship will be unique, and will be listed on the student’s transcript according to the name given to the internship (E.g. ‘Physical activity and diabetes prevention’).

-Components of the course include;
+Components of include:

 How to Register

 Todd Duhamel, PhD